Last Updated: June 3, 2026

 In Options, in this same Schedule category, find the Duration is entered in: and Work is entered in:

-These selections perform two distinct functions, first, they are the default setting for entering duration and work, and, they determine how data is displayed for duration and work.
+These selections perform two distinct functions: first, they are the default setting for entering duration and work, and second, they determine how data is displayed for duration and work.

 Let’s play with these a bit.
 Do the following: